LGBTQ rights in Maryland: Adoption and parenting

 State law permits single LGBT adults and married same-sex couples to petition to adopt.
-Previously, in 1994, a domestic partners registry had been rejected in Baltimore, the Supreme Court of Maryland had ruled, in December 1998, that trial judges cannot make distinctions between gay and straight parents when deciding child custody cases, and in April 2001, a Maryland court ruled that a lesbian mother was a de facto mother of a child, despite not being the "biological mother".
+Previously, in 1994, a domestic partners registry had been rejected in Baltimore, the Supreme Court of Maryland had ruled, in December 1998, that trial judges cannot make distinctions between gay and heterosexual parents when deciding child custody cases, and in April 2001, a Maryland court ruled that a lesbian mother was a de facto mother of a child, despite not being the "biological mother".

 Lesbian couples have access to in vitro fertilization.
 State law recognizes the non-genetic, non-gestational mother as a legal parent to a child born via donor insemination, but only if the parents are married.
 In 2015, the Maryland General Assembly passed a law requiring health insurers to offer fertility treatments as a benefit, regardless of a person's sexual orientation.
 Governor Larry Hogan did not sign or veto the bill, and it became law without a signature.

 Surrogacy arrangements are legal and recognized in the state.
 Despite no explicit laws on the matter, in 2007 the Maryland Court of Appeals made a ruling approving of gestational surrogacy arrangements.
 Traditional surrogacy arrangements on the other hand may result in potential legal complications; in 2000 the Attorney-General issued an opinion stating that "surrogacy contracts that involve the payment of a fee to the birth mother are, in most instances, illegal and unenforceable under Maryland law."
 The state treats different-sex and same-sex couples equally under the same terms and conditions.